cyrenajs/cyrena/README.md

 ### Scopes

 Any VDOM node can have a `scope` prop, which will act as a regular [Cycle.js isolation scope](https://cycle.js.org/api/state.html#cycle-state-source-usage-how-to-share-data-among-components-or-compute-derived-data) for the given element.
-As components act as boundaries in the Powercycle traversal, a scope will not just affect the component, but the complete sub-VDOM under it as well.
+As components act as boundaries in the Cyrena traversal, a scope will not just affect the component, but the complete sub-VDOM under it as well.

 ```jsx
 function ShowState(sources) {